FondazioneChipsIT/cvfpu-uvm/README.md

 ```
 Simulation logs can be found in the `output/` folder.

-The test runs in batch mode automatically but it can be run also using the GUI of the used tool
+The test runs in batch mode automatically but it can be run also using the GUI of the used tool.

 For example
 ```
 python3 ${SCRIPTS_DIR}/run_test.py --yaml sim_xcelium.yaml --test_name fpu_random_test --seed 1 --debug UVM_LOW --batch 0